Egg Boiler Water Management: 5 Tips for Perfect Eggs

 Why does my egg boiler turn off automatically?

 Electric egg boilers are designed to turn off automatically once all the measured water on the heating plate has completely evaporated.
-This ensures that eggs are cooked to the desired doneness (soft, medium, or hard-boiled) based on the initial water quantity, preventing overcooking and saving energy.
+This ensures eggs are cooked to the desired doneness (soft, medium, or hard-boiled) based on the initial water quantity, preventing overcooking and saving energy.

 How much water should I put in my egg boiler?